Deities and fairies of fate in Slavic mythology: Goddess Rozhanitsa

 Old Russian sources also mention Rozhanitsa as a single person, usually in the pair of Rod and Rodzanica.
 An example of such a source is the 12th-century chronicle Gesta regum Anglorum, which describes the cult of Svetovid among the Slavs of the Elbe, comparing him to the Roman Fortuna and Greek Týchē.
 The 13th-century Russian translation of this chronicle translates Fortuna as Rozhanitsa (Рожданица).
 Another example could be the Word about how pagans bowed to idols: "Artemis and Artemisa called Rod and Roshanitsa".
 In such a situation, Rozhanitsa could be interpreted as a Mother Goddess – the goddess of fertility and motherhood.
 According to mythologists, the triple deities of fate are the hypostasis of the ancient goddess of fate.
-Pragermani Urðr and early Greek Clotho are thought to be such goddesses.
+Protogermanic Urðr and early Greek Clotho are thought to be such goddesses.
 A similar process probably took place among the Slavs, and in that situation Dolya could be the original goddess of fate.

 Boris Rybakov linked Rozhanitsa with Lada, claiming that Lada was Rod's partner and also the first rozhanitsa.